AangJnr/AangJnr/README.md

 #### Plendify Pay
 Plendify Pay - Architectured and integrated Plendify Pay with Stripe and Paystack.

-Learn more about Cloopp (Recycle Box) at https://pay.plendify.com/.
+Learn more about Cloopp at https://pay.plendify.com/.

 ##### Tech stack: PayStack and Stripe Apis, REST APIs